Azure/moby-packaging/README.md

 `name`, `webpage`, and `description` are used by the package manager when displaying information about the package.

+See the [yaml schema](#yaml-input) for a more detailed description of the various options.

 ### Producing the final package

-As with the [quick start](#quick-start), we need to supply moby-packaging with some information about what to build.
+As with the [quick start](#quick-start), we need to supply moby-packaging with some information about the source and verioning info.

 ```bash
 cat > ./moby-init.json <<'EOF'